DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

 ### Bill Maurer and Lana Swartz {.author}

 People who work in payments innovation are really into the Wild West.
-Since 2008, when the industry started to heat up, we've heard them say, over and over again and across contexts, that ‘it’s a Wild West out there’, or ‘we are in the Wild West’.
+Since 2008, when the industry started to heat up, we’ve heard them say, over and over again and across contexts, that ‘it’s a Wild West out there’, or ‘we are in the Wild West’.
 Sometimes they use it in marketing material, where it evokes the exciting, the new.
 Other times, they use